JackEdwards-IT/web-crawler/README.md

 Enable pgcrypto for password hashing
 `create extension pgcrypto;`

-Now paste the data for the functions and tables found in the Database folder.
+Now paste in the data for the functions and tables found in the Database folder.

+Note the database storage is mapped to `${HOME}/crawler-db/` to ensure data is maintained.

+#### Running with Docker Compose

+`docker-compose up -d`

 #### Testing